• Skip to main content

 Ingredients needed like a carton of tofu, chickpea flour, cornstarch and seasonings on a grey background.

-• Turmeric - An optional ingredient to give a nice yellow hue to vegan omelette.
+• Turmeric - An optional ingredient to give a nice yellow hue to omelette.
 Feel free to skip it if you are not a fan of turmeric.

 🔪How to make